We are out of 4-letter .com domains

 4-letter domains are also known in the domaining industry under the jargon LLLL.COM or 4L.
 So for example, 1PRO.COM wouldn’t be an LLLL.COM domain.
 Also, LLLL.COM doesn’t mean literal domain llll.com but is a representation of a group of domains.

 Right now, your best bet to get a 4-letter .com domain name is from a domain investor.

 5. CVVV, CCVV, CCCV, VCCC, VVCC, VVVC… (these are more often named LLLLs)

-For a deeper explanation of consonant-vowel combinations or Chinese premium domain, I would advise to look into this LLLL investment guide – click here.
+For a deeper explanation of consonant-vowel combinations or the Chinese premium domain, I would advise looking into this LLLL investment guide – click here.

 If you want to download the entire list of all 456,976 .com domains with 4-letter combinations – click here.

 What are the popular 4 letter domains?
 Nike.com (CVCV), SONY.com (CVCC), HSBC.com (CCCC or LLLL), Ford.com (CVCC).